An introduction to India, this short 7-day journey takes us to the Capital, Delhi, staying in the city's premier 5* Heritage Hotels and goes on…

 ✓ 6 nights’ luxury accommodation aboard the Maharaja's Express and two nights at a five-star hotel in Delhi

 ✓ All internal transportation and transfers in private chauffeur driven vehicles

 ✓ English-speaking guides

-✓ Full board on the train, breakfast in Delhi
+✓ Full board a'le carte service on the train, breakfast in Delhi

 ✓ Entrance fees to sites and monuments listed in tour itinerary